 While I have dedicated portions of this review to corner sharpness, COMA and lens flares, I want to take a quick moment to talk about the general IQ (Image Quality) that you can expect from this lens.
 I want to look at image sharpness, light dropoff around the edges and see how it handles lens profiles in Adobe Lightroom.
 All of the images below were taken with a Sony a7R II. *At the end of this review, you will also find a number of RAW files for you to dive into.

 When it comes to Image Quality, most photographers focus the majority of their energy looking at how sharp an image is.
-While some of this falls on the camera’s sensor, alot of it comes down to the lens itself and the quality of its design.
-With the 12-24 f/4 G, I was actually very suprised at how sharp the lens is, especially when paired with a Sony a7R II.
-Details were always clean and crisp, not only on my focus point, but in general found throughout my images.
-This combination also didn’t seem to have any trouble auto focusing in low/dim light situations.
-In the end, both the sharpness and quality of contrast of this lens left me wanting to to reach for it more and more as I traveled around Iceland.
+While some of this falls on the camera’s sensor, a lot of it comes down to the lens itself and the quality of its design.
+With the 12-24 f/4 G, I was actually very surprised at how sharp the lens is, especially when paired with a Sony a7R II.
+Details were always clean and crisp, not only on my focus point but in general found throughout my images.
+This combination also didn’t seem to have any trouble autofocusing in low/dim light situations.
+In the end, both the sharpness and quality of contrast of this lens left me wanting to reach for it more and more as I traveled around Iceland.

 Light Dropoff/Edge Distortion